-Megaport Virtual Edge (MVE) is an on-demand, vendor-neutral Network Function Virtualization (NFV) service that enables branch-to-cloud connectivity on Megaport’s global software-defined network (SDN).
-MVE provides the edge-computing framework that hosts partner SD-WAN technology directly on Megaport ONE’s global SDN.
+Megaport Virtual Edge (MVE) is an on-demand, vendor-neutral Network Function Virtualization (NFV) platform that provides virtual infrastructure for network services at the edge of Megaport’s global software-defined network (SDN).
+Network technologies such as SD-WAN and NGFW are hosted directly on Megaport’s global network via Megaport Virtual Edge.

 What is SD-WAN?